lesser-app/tankman/README.md

 It's important to note that Tankman does not function as an Identity and Authentication server.
 However, it can work well with popular open-source identity solutions such as [Ory Kratos](https://github.com/ory/kratos), various OAuth-based providers, or even your own custom authentication mechanism.

-Better formatted documentation can be found on the [Tankman Website](https://tankman.dev).
+Better formatted documentation can be found on the [Tankman Website - tankman.dev](https://tankman.dev).

 ### Install Tankman